grow-graphics/gd/Readme.md

 _NOTE_ in order to avoid circular dependencies, a handful of functions have moved packages, for example `Node.get_tree()` (GDScript) has moved to `SceneTree.Get()` (Go).

 ## Performance
 It's feasible to write high performance code using this module, keep to Engine types where possible and avoid allocating memory on the heap in frequently called functions. `Advanced` instances are available for each class which allow more fine-grained control over memory allocations.

 Benchmarking shows `Advanced` method calls from Go -> Engine do not allocate in practice.

-Allocations are currently unavoidable for any Script -> Go calls (but not for `Advanced` class virtual method overrides such as `Ready` or `Process`, which do not allocate in practice).

-We've got some ideas to reduce allocations for Script -> Go calls, when arguments fit entirely within registers.
-TBA.

 ## Examples
 There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples)